 In January, Encore staff plus 38 music directors and companions traveled to Munich, Germany and Salzburg, Austria for Prelude 2018.

-Prelude is Encore Tours' professional development weekend for ensemble directors, which takes place each year in a stunning international setting.
+Prelude is Encore Tours' professional development weekend for ensemble directors, which takes place each year in a stunning, musically significant setting.
 The weekend is centered around exploration of personal and professional development, offering unlimited opportunities for networking, cultural experiences, and artistic development.
 Prelude is free for ensemble leaders (and one guest) who meet the number of international passengers traveling with Encore Tours to qualify.

 This year, Prelude attendees had an exciting itinerary beginning in the Bavarian city of Munich in southern Germany.
 Directors dined and drank at the famous Hofbräuhaus, went on a walking tour of the city, and saw some lovely historic venues including the Altes Rathaus or Old Town Hall in the city center.